Appeals court rules against convict over gender pronouns

 “If a court orders one litigant referred to as ‘her’ (instead of ‘him’), then the court can hardly refuse when the next litigant moves to be referred to as ‘xemself’ (instead of himself).”

-Wednesday’s opinion, which drew strong criticism on social media from LGBTQ rights advocates, also included a strongly worded dissent from Judge James Dennis.
+Wednesday’s opinion included a strongly worded dissent from Judge James Dennis.

 Dennis said Duncan’s majority opinion was “inappropriate” and “unnecessary” and that it “creates a controversy where there is none.”